 Davies, D. (1742-1819) (in small collection)

-This collection contains some of David Davies's primary research into his important work on social history, 'The case of labourers in husbandry stated and considered’, published in 1795.
+These papers are a small collection of David Davies's primary research into his important work on social history, 'The case of labourers in husbandry stated and considered’, published in 1795.
 He was a welsh clergyman in the Church of England, becoming Rector of Barkham on 27 May 1782.

-Donovan see Royal Commission on Trade Unions and Employers' Associations
+Donovan Commission see Royal Commission on Trade Unions and Employers' Associations

 Edgeworth, F.Y.
 (1845-1926)